doctorget/deploy-model-web/README.md

 # deploy-model-web
- This repository contains the web application with the Tensorflow model for recognizing numbers
+ This repository contains the web app with the Tensorflow neural net model for recognizing numbers with tfjs